The truest way to show your love for New Orleans? To leave it for the day.

 Travel time: 2 hours 30 minutes by car

 The hazy, humid town of New Iberia sits about 140 miles west of New Orleans.
-On its sleepy main streets you’ll find the well-preserved plantation Shadows on the Teche.
+On its sleepy main streets, you’ll find the well-preserved plantation Shadows on the Teche.
 Just outside of town is the area’s main attraction: Avery Island (though you’ll have difficulty finding the waterways that make it one), home of a huge salt mine and the headquarters of iconic hot sauce maker Tabasco.
-If you like heat, take a tour of the Tabasco Factory, then amuse yourself afterward by exploring the nearby Jungle Gardens, a sort botanical retreat, wildlife preserve, aviary and a slice of historical trivia all in one.
+If you like heat, take a tour of the Tabasco Factory, then amuse yourself afterward by exploring the nearby Jungle Gardens, a sort of botanical retreat, wildlife preserve, aviary and a slice of historical trivia all in one.

-How to get to New Iberia from New Orleans: US-90 west gets you almost the whole way to New Iberia, with plenty of low-lying Louisiana farmland along the way.
+How to get to New Iberia from New Orleans: US-90 West gets you almost the whole way to New Iberia, with plenty of low-lying Louisiana farmland along the way.

 9. Paddle Louisiana’s swamps